 The more we acknowledge burnout, the shorter is the road to healing.
 It is no longer taboo to prioritise one’s own mental health.
 Austria’s Health Minister Rudolf Anschober put in his resignation in 2021 quoting overwork and burnout.
 Institutions and organisations that are supportive of their staff taking time out for themselves and their family are being seen as more attractive than the ones that offer a higher pay scale.
 Companies like LinkedIn and Google have regularly been giving days off as ‘well-being leave’ to allow employees to recharge and reset.

 The past year has been challenging in many ways.
-If you’re feeling stress, here are some tips that may help:
+If you’re feel your mental health suffering, here are some de-stressing tips that may help:

 1. Get a hobby